Someone asked me, “what was it like to be a keynote speaker at the Fisheries Council of Canada Conference?”

 So what gives when it comes to promoting a prosperous sector and healthy resource?
 How can we erase the Mystery Food?

-While there has been some good efforts to show transparency (MSC and BAP certifications) and telling stories, our messaging around seafood health, and an all-out Canadian Fisheries promotion needs to be taken up 10 notches!
+While there has been some good efforts to show transparency (MSC and BAP certifications) and telling stories.
+We need to elevate our messaging around seafood health and promote Canadian Fisheries with even greater intensity, taking it up 10 notches!”

 I have challenged Canadian Fisheries to add promoting seafood to the budget.
 An industry this wealthy (sales reaching $6.9 billion) can erase the Mystery Food narrative and take heed in promoting a prosperous sector and healthy resource.